 Fields are the building blocks for structured content.
 The type and order of the fields that you add to a content type decide how the content will be finally presented.
 For instance, while creating a content type for a “News Article” page, you may add fields such as "Title," "URL,"' "Date," "Body," as seen in the following screenshot:

-All the content that you will be adding to create an entry actually goes into fields.
+All the content you will be adding to create an entry goes into fields.

-Note: In a particular content type, you can add at the most 100 fields.
+Note: You can add at the most 100 fields in a particular content type.

-Each field possesses certain properties, such as “Display Name,” “Unique ID,” “Default Value,” “Help Text,” “Mandatory,” and so on.
+Each field possesses specific properties, such as “Display Name,” “Unique ID,” “Default Value,” “Help Text,” “Mandatory,” and so on.
 These properties are editable, providing flexibility to customize the nature of the field.